taishi-i/awesome-ChatGPT-repositories/README.md

  * [trl](https://github.com/lvwerra/trl) - Train transformer language models with reinforcement learning.
  * [unilm](https://github.com/microsoft/unilm) - Large-scale Self-supervised Pre-training Across Tasks, Languages, and Modalities
  * [LAVIS](https://github.com/salesforce/lavis) - LAVIS - A One-stop Library for Language-Vision Intelligence
- * [ChatGPT-Trading-Bot-for-KuCoin](https://github.com/krecicki/chatgpt-trading-bot-for-kucoin) - This is a trading script for KuCoin that continuously places buy and sell orders based on market data and a predictive model generated by OpenAI's GPT-3.5 language model.
  * [haltt4llm](https://github.com/manyoso/haltt4llm) - This project is an attempt to create a common metric to test LLM's for progress in eliminating hallucinations which is the most serious current problem in widespread adoption of LLM's for many real purposes.
  * [paper-qa](https://github.com/whitead/paper-qa) - LLM Chain for answering questions from documents with citations
  * [guardrails](https://github.com/shreyar/guardrails) - Adding guardrails to large language models.